 Finding solace in the other's arms, Steve and Millie married two years later.
 Believing every nasty rumor circulating through town, Steve's parents decided they want nothing more to do with either of them.

 "It's us against the world, sweetheart," Steve would often say in his Humphrey Bogart voice, and it often felt like that thanks to reporters who often dredge up the past hoping to make a quick buck.
-Of course Marty's fame as an Olympic gold medalist only managed to heighten the story's interest more.
+Of course, Marty's fame as an Olympic gold medalist only managed to heighten the story's interest more.

 We were so crazy in love back then, Millie thinks, recalling all the fun times she and Steve shared.

-Millie then recalls his willowy, picture-perfect twenty-something fiancee with her hair and makeup styled just so and her nails freshly done.
+Millie then recalls his willowy, picture-perfect twenty-something fiancée with her hair and makeup styled just so and her nails freshly done.
 I looked like that once upon a time, she thinks.
 Eyeing her softening waistline, she recalls back in the day when she was the envy of all the women in town.
 I wish I was that way again.
-Her once thin, stylish figure has gained a few extra pounds, and her latest fashion has become t-shirts and baggy sweats.
-I'd trade myself in for her too, she solemnly thinks.
+She sighs.

-Sliding up the cold concrete wall, she steadies herself before gazing at her surroundings again to find it's nearly ten.
+Sliding up the cold concrete wall, she steadies herself before gazing at her surroundings to find it's nearly ten.
 She then recalls it was just a little before two when her friend, Jake, pulled away.
 Millie then thinks back to the numerous times this happened the past few days.
 Her throat tightens, making it difficult to breathe.
 What's going on with me that would make me pass out like that?

 Stressors from the past few years suddenly come to mind.
 Steve's father's unexpected death, followed by her friend's unexplained demise, being the prime suspect in a murder investigation, her supposed friends' disparaging remarks, finding out that who she believed to be her soulmate has a second family living across the states, and the intrusions and bloody packages they left behind.
 "I've been through a lot, too much," she thinks.